mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/getrules/index.md

 {{AddonSidebar}}

-Retrieves all the rules registered for the event.
+Retrieves all the rules registered for a declarative event.

 ## Syntax